FREE SHIPPING ON DECALS, BUTTONS, AND ORDERS $65 OR MORE

 3. A place where bees are kept; a stand or shed for bees; a beehouse.

 Abide Hollow is what we lovingly call our homestead; a place where family and friends come together: to drink—and cup—coffee, break bread, fellowship, bbq the fatted calf, and have the occasional paint ball session.
 Situated in the hollow—and aptly named—live our beehouses: Abide Hollow Apiary.
-Continually growing colonies fed by our wildflowers, three types of clover, lilac, wisteria, lavender, and a multitude of other Pacific Northwest native flowering plants; a wonderful variety of colorful blooms and scents scattered across the land.
+Continually growing colonies fed by our wildflowers, sunflowers, three types of clover, lilac, wisteria, lavender, poppies, and a plenitude of Pacific Northwest native flowering plants; a wonderful variety of colorful blooms and scents—a long list of sown seed—scattered across Abide Hollow.

 "It is not the bee's touching of the flower that gathers honey,